HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringAD.md

 ### Adjusting authentication

 In Authentication ensure you have loclahost for local development as well as the https based urls of your test, staging and/or production systems specified.
 Check only access token.
+Ensure redirect ends with `/`

 ![Azure app registration](../../assets/images/configuringAD-15a.png)